meenakshiitiwari/Sales-Performance/README.md

 # Sales-Performance
-This project is a Sales Performance Analysis built using Python and Jupyter Notebook.
-The goal is to understand how well a business is performing by looking at its sales data.
+This project explores sales data to understand how a business is performing — when sales are high or low, which regions or products are doing well, and who the top-performing salespeople are.

-We worked with a retail sales dataset that includes:
-Monthly and Quarterly Sales
-Regions where sales were made
-Products being sold
-Salespeople who made the sales
+We used Python and Jupyter Notebook to clean the data, analyze it, and create simple charts that anyone can understand.